MI5: Inter-war period

 MI5 proved consistently successful throughout the rest of the 1910s and 1920s in its core counter-espionage role.
-Throughout the First World War, Germany continually attempted to infiltrate Britain, but MI5 was able to identify most, if not all, of the agents dispatched.
-MI5 used a method that depended on strict control of entry and exit to the country and, crucially, large-scale inspection of mail.
 In post-war years, attention turned to attempts by the Soviet Union and the Comintern to surreptitiously support revolutionary activities within Britain.
 MI5's expertise, combined with the early incompetence of the Soviets, meant the bureau was successful in correctly identifying and closely monitoring these activities.